siddhi-io/siddhi-io-email/docs/api/latest.md

     </tr>
     <tr>
         <td style="vertical-align: top">port</td>
-        <td style="vertical-align: top; word-wrap: break-word">The port that is used to create the connection.</td>
+        <td style="vertical-align: top; word-wrap: break-word">The port that is used to create the connection.
+The default value 465 is valid only if SSL is enabled.</td>
-        <td style="vertical-align: top">`465` which is the default value is only valid if SSL is enabled.</td>
+        <td style="vertical-align: top">'465'</td>
         <td style="vertical-align: top">INT</td>
         <td style="vertical-align: top">Yes</td>
         <td style="vertical-align: top">No</td>
     </tr>
     <tr>
         <td style="vertical-align: top">ssl.enable</td>
-        <td style="vertical-align: top; word-wrap: break-word">This parameter specifies whether the connection should be established through a secure connection or not.
-If the value is <code>true</code> the connection is established through the 493 port which is a secure connection.</td>
+        <td style="vertical-align: top; word-wrap: break-word">This parameter specifies whether the connection must be established via secure connection or not.
+The value can be either 'true' or 'false'.
+If it is 'true', then the connection is establish through the 493 port which is a secure connection.</td>
         <td style="vertical-align: top">true</td>
         <td style="vertical-align: top">BOOL</td>
         <td style="vertical-align: top">Yes</td>